abetlen/durable-locks/README.md

   <a href="https://www.typescriptlang.org/"><img alt="TypeScript" src="https://img.shields.io/badge/TypeScript-7-3178C6?logo=typescript&logoColor=white"></a>
 </p>

-Durable Locks is a TypeScript reference implementation of lease-based distributed locks with monotonically increasing fencing epochs.
+A TypeScript reference implementation of lease-based distributed locks built on top of durable objects.
-It runs on [celld](https://github.com/denoland/celld), persists Durable Object state to a local [RustFS](https://github.com/rustfs/rustfs) S3-compatible bucket, and exposes a [Hono](https://hono.dev) REST API with generated OpenAPI documentation.
+It runs workers locally using [celld](https://github.com/denoland/celld) and persists Durable Object state to [RustFS](https://github.com/rustfs/rustfs) S3-compatible bucket.
+Each worker exposes a [Hono](https://hono.dev) REST API with generated OpenAPI documentation.

 > [!IMPORTANT]
 > This repository is designed for local exploration and as a foundation for further development.